In Hinduism and Buddhism, the lotus flower has been associated with beauty, purity, enlightenment, abundance and rebirth

 4. Relieves menstrual pain

 Practicing the lotus pose regularly can help prevent the cramping, bloating, exhaustion and mood swings that often arise during a woman’s period each month.
 Padmasana, as mentioned above, opens the hips, while strengthening the core and back.
 When combined with pranayama breathing exercises, lotus pose aids a significant reduction in our stress level.

-Yoga and lotus pose in particular can also relieve the discomfort of menstruation and even ease childbirth by stretching and toning the pelvic floor and softening the vaginal opening.
+Yoga and lotus pose in particular can also relieve the discomfort of menstruation1 and even ease childbirth by stretching and toning the pelvic floor and softening the vaginal opening.
 While this pose may not be attainable in the third trimester, it is excellent for the earlier stages of pregnancy.

 5. Cultivates calmness, awareness and focus